Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

-Let the seller's online policy offer price $p_t$ and advertising $\distOfMean_t$ at time $t$, where $p_t, \distOfMean_t$ can depend on the history of observations/events up to time $t$.
-Then expected regret defined in Section \ref{sec:intro} can be equivalently written as
+Let the seller's online policy offer price $\price_t$ and advertising $\distOfMean_t$ at round $t$, where $\price_t, \distOfMean_t$ can depend on the history of observations/events up to round $t$.
+Then expected regret defined in \Cref{eq:vanilla regret} can be equivalently written as